chlp/fsec-hw/telemetry-collector/README.md

 * Graceful degradation.
 Application need to continue to work without unnecessary parts.
 * If the message SQS queue crashes or restarts, we will continue working, but what happens if the Kinesis data stream restarts?
 * Where are tests?
+* Application starts with several of errors, waiting for SQS Queue to start